pinkkila/stories/guide/cicd-guide.md

 ![img_6.png](cicd-guide-img/img88.png)

 - Navigate to the Task definition we created earlier and view its JSON.
 Copy the value of the "executionRoleArn" and place it the policy json.
+- ‼️ According the [amazon-ecs-deploy-task-definition README](https://github.com/aws-actions/amazon-ecs-deploy-task-definition?tab=readme-ov-file#permissions) you should add both *executionRoleArn* and *taskRoleArn* but in my case those are identical, so I have only placed one ARN.

 ![img_7.png](cicd-guide-img/img89.png)